Q What are the dates this year?

 Q. What are the opening hours of the Festival?

-A. Saturday from 12 pm – 7.30 pm in the park then 8 pm – close at evening stages.
+A. Saturday from 12 pm – 7.30 pm in the park (with an after party in the cloister until 10:30 pm) then 8 pm – close at evening stages.
 Sunday in the park runs from 12:00 pm – 7 pm.

 Q. How much should I donate ?